rxweb/rxweb/docs/reactive-form-validators/validation-decorators/latLong.md

 ---
 title: latLong
-description: latLong validation decorator allows user to enter the input which is in the proper Latitude or longitude format.
+description: latLong validation decorator allows user to enter the input which is valid Latitude or longitude.
 author: rxcontributortwo

 ---
 # When to use
-Let's assume you are creating a country form, which contains fields like continent, firstCountry, secondCountry and thirdCountry and you want the user to enter input which is a proper Latitude or longitude format.
+Suppose you want to create a country form, which contains fields like continent, firstCountry, secondCountry and thirdCountry and you want the user to enter input which is a proper Latitude or longitude format.
 Here depending upon the requirement, these scenarios may arise..
 1. Allow firstCountry which have proper Latitude or longitude format and adding Custom Message on firstCountry.
-2. Apply secondCountry validation based on matched condition in the form, like if the continent is 'Asia', then the secondCountry must be a Latitude or longitude format (Used as a function).
+2. Apply latLong validation on secondCountry field based on matched condition in the form, like if the continent is 'Asia', then the secondCountry must be a Latitude or longitude format (Used as a function).
-3. Apply thirdCountry validation based on matched condition in the form, like if the continent is 'Asia', then the thirdCountry must be a Latitude or longitude format (Used as a string datatype).
+3. Apply latLong validation on thirdCountry field based on matched condition in the form, like if the continent is 'Asia', then the thirdCountry must be a Latitude or longitude format (Used as a string datatype).
 4. Apply dynamic validation, If the validation is changed based on some criteria in the application.

 Let's see how latLong decorator fulfil the need.